 Planting the alder

-The sonnet celebrates a tree that flourished in the riverbank landscape of Heaney’s upbringing.
-Alders abounded along the banks of the Moyola.
-The poet tacks on an appeal for everyone to plant a tree to help the environment.
-Heaney takes on the challenge of describing colours and textures in a lyrical version of what might be found in a botanical handbook of trees, citing compelling reasons for planting the alder and raising a glass to each of the qualities in turn.
-For the alder’s high-class heraldic bark of dulled argent alternating with white striations (pigeon collared).
-For its leaves as they inter-react with rain drops: acting as a sound-board (splitter-splatter), disposing of the downfall (guttering ), not taking the relationship […]
+A sonnet celebrating a tree that flourished in the riverbank landscape of Heaney’s upbringing and later life.
+Alders abounded along the banks and damp conditions of the river Moyola.
+The poet’s tribute will lead to an urgent appeal, albeit an instruction, echoed in the title, to ensure that the tree’s particular beauty is ever renewed.
+The poet takes on the challenge of describing colours and textures in a lyrical version of what might be found in a botanical handbook of trees, citing compelling reasons for planting the alder.
+He raises a glass to each of its drumroll of qualities.
+For the alder’s upper-crust heraldic bark of dulled argent interspersed with lighter patches (pigeon collared).
+For its leaves as they inter-react […]